 Academic Administrative Area APRs are reviews conducted on programs in the Division of Academic Affairs that support academic programs but do not offer degrees or are not driven by student outcomes.
 These guidelines are negotiated prior to the start of the self-study by the involved administrative unit and representatives chosen by the provost from the supervising vice provost, director and others.
 Recommendations by national organizations/professional bodies should be considered in developing guidelines.
 The schedule for Academic Administrative Area APRs is determined by the Division of Academic Affairs and the individual administrative unit, and they must be conducted on a five-year cycle.Click here to see more information on Academic Adminitrative Area APR.

 APR is a continuous process that recognizes the importance of faculty reflecting on the effectiveness of how they advise and teach, resulting in continual modifications to courses and programs.
 This continuous process is reinforced at JMU through:

-- University mission and defining characteristics as documented in the planning database
+- University mission, vision, values and performance measures as documented in the JMU-Star tool

 - University six-year plan and Institutional Performance Standards (IPS)